-3.1 The racetrack is a raised platform of a fixed width of 1m and a maximum length of approximately 10m (not inclusive of starting zone and finishing zone.)
-It may comprise of straight and circular paths in the entire length.
-The radius of the circular path is 1m (with respect to centre of tape.)
-There will be a 1-meter Starting Zone and a 1-meter Finishing Zone at the start and the end of the racetrack.
-Figure 1 shows a typical example of a competition racetrack.
-It consists of a 2 meters straight path, 4 quadric-circular path, and finally a 2-meter straight path home run.
+3.1 The race-track is a raised platform of a fixed width of 1m and a maximum length of approximately 10m (not inclusive of starting zone and finishing zone.)
+It comprises of straight and circular sections connected together to make up the entire length.
+The circular section consists of a one-eight circular path (45-degree sector) with radius of 1m (with respect to the longitudinal centerline of the path).
+The straight segment consists of 1 m straight paths.
+There will be a 1-meter Starting Zone and a 1-meter Finishing Zone at the start and the end of the race-track.